MarlinFirmware/MarlinDocumentation/_basics/troubleshooting.md

 **Troubleshooting Procedure**

 - If using Octoprint, turn off the option to disconnect on "Error" messages before proceeding.

 - Do [`M502`](/docs/gcode/M502.html) and [`M500`](/docs/gcode/M500.html) and then reboot the machine.
 This procedure will initialize the EEPROM to your configured "factory" settings.

-- If you still see checksum or data-size errors, add the following option to your `Configuration.h`, flash, and reboot.
+- If you continue to get error messages, use `DEBUG_EEPROM_READWRITE` to run a check for mismatched fields during [`M501`](/docs/gcode/M501.html) (read) and [`M500`](/docs/gcode/M500.html) (write).
+A mismatched field is a bug, so please report these errors to the Marlin project.
+To do this check, add the following option to your `Configuration.h`, flash, and reboot:
   ```cpp
   #define DEBUG_EEPROM_READWRITE
   ```
-  This option makes Marlin check the EEPROM data during [`M501`](/docs/gcode/M501.html) (read) and [`M500`](/docs/gcode/M500.html) (write) and report mismatched fields.
-Please report these errors to the Marlin project, because a mismatched field may indicate a bug in the code.

 - You can also enable the `EEPROM_AUTO_INIT` option to automatically reset the EEPROM when the data structure changes or the data gets corrupted.

 ### Sanity Check Errors